• Skip to primary navigation

 For reference, today I am using 1 ½ pounds of ground elk.
 Venison flavors and texture can vary greatly depending on the age and health of the animal, how it is processed and the grind of the burger.
 My favorite ground venison is elk that has been prepared by a picky butcher who removed almost all of the silver skin.

 This 1 ½ pounds will make a six burgers: one for everyone in my family, plus one bonus for a lucky someone’s lunch later this week.
 No venison?
 No problem!
-This recipe can ABSOLUTELY be made with ground beef, ground pork, ground chicken or ground deer.
+This recipe can ABSOLUTELY be made with ground beef, ground pork, ground chicken or ground elk.

 In a mixing bowl, add the meat, apple cider vinegar, salt, pepper.
 Mix with your hands until the seasonings are evenly dispersed throughout the meat.